Quick Look at the Best Spatchcock Turkey Recipe

 Instructions

-- Spatchcock Your Turkey: Flip turkey so it is breast-side down.
-Taking your kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey at this point) and remove.
-Cut into the top of the breastbone and start to break apart the cartilage there.
+- Spatchcock Turkey: Place turkey on a large cutting board or on a sheet pan.
+Flip turkey so it is breast-side down.
+Taking kitchen shears, cut along both sides of the backbone (which will be running down the middle of the turkey) and remove.
+Using a sharp knife, cut into the top of the breastbone and start to break apart the cartilage.
 Flip over.
-Firmly press down towards the top of the breastbone with the palm of your hand until you hear a crack.
-That’s it!
-Check out our tutorial on How To Spatchcock a Turkey HERE for even more details!
+Firmly press down towards the top of the breastbone with the palm of your hand until you hear a crack and the turkey lays flat. (option to check out our tutorial on How To Spatchcock a Turkey for even more details and pictures).

-- Take 1/4 cup softened butter and rub into every nook and cranny (including under the skin where possible).
-Use additional softened butter, as-needed.
-Sprinkle Turkey Seasoning all over.
+- Butter + Season: Take 1/4 cup of softened butter and rub into every nook and cranny (including under the turkey skin, where possible).
+Use additional softened butter, if needed.
+Sprinkle turkey seasoning all over.

-- Reduce temperature to 350 degrees F. and continue cooking an additional 60 minutes or until the internal temperature read 165 degrees F. at it’s thickest part.
+- Roast: Place in preheated oven, uncovered and middle rack, for 30 minutes.
+Then reduce oven temperature to 350 degrees F. and continue cooking an additional 60 minutes or until the internal temperature reads 165 degrees F. at the thickest part of the turkey.
 Baste every 20 minutes or so with another 1/4 cup melted butter.
-Once you are done using up the butter simply use the liquid at the bottom of the pan to baste.
+Once the butter is used up, simply use the liquid at the bottom of the pan to baste.

-- Remove from oven and baste one more time.
-Cover pan with foil and let rest 10-15 minutes.
+- Rest: Once fully cooked, remove turkey from the oven and baste one more time.
+Cover pan with aluminum foil and let meat rest 15-20 minutes.

 Notes

-- White Wine: feel free to just use more chicken broth if you don’t want to use wine.
-As for what kind of white wine, I used a chardonnay.
+- White Wine: feel free to use more chicken broth, if you don’t want to use wine.

-- Cook Time per pound: If you are using a bigger or smaller bird than mine just know it will take approximately 6 minutes per pound to cook a fully thawed turkey using the spatchcock method.
-Of course, use your internal meat thermometer to track the temperature.
+- Cook Time per Pound: it will take approximately 6-7 minutes per pound to cook a fully thawed turkey, using the spatchcock method.
+Of course, use an internal meat thermometer to track the temperature.
+I usually pull mine a little before it hits 165 degrees F, since it will continue to cook as it rests.

 Lynn Weichmann says